-SaaStr also consists of over 1,000 additional posts and answers on Quora, where Jason M. Lemkin is consistently one of the Top 3 most popular authors (and has twice been named a Top Author).
+SaaStr also consists of over 1,000 additional posts and answers on Quora, where Jason M. Lemkin is consistently one of the Top 3 most popular authors (and has twice been named a Top Writer).
 If you want me a lot more SaaStr content, also view us on Quora.

 We also have SaaStr Social meet-ups every 4-6 months that draw hundreds of SaaS entrepreneurs together to talk all things recurring revenue:

 - SaaStr New York Social: “Why You Need a Great VP Product“

 - SaaS Spring Soiree: “How to Hire a Great VP Marketing with Marketo, EchoSign, Insightly“

 - SaaStr: “How to Hire a Great VP Sales”

 Jason M. Lemkin is a Managing Director at Storm Ventures.
 Storm has been the first or very early investor in many leading enterprise/SaaS start-ups, including his own EchoSign (acquired by Adobe), Marketo (IPO), MobileIron (IPO), Com2Us (Kosdaq IPO), Metacloud, Appcelerator, Sandforce, Guidespark, Pipedrive, Algolia search-as-a-service, Talkdesk, and more.